agentic-profile/agentic-profile-a2a-client/README.md

-# Typescript A2A Client with Agentic Profile support
+# Typescript/Javascript A2A Client with Agentic Profile support

+**NOTE: For a demonstration of this library and examples of its implemention, please download the [SDK](https://github.com/agentic-profile/agentic-profile-a2a)**

 This project contains a TypeScript client implementation for the Agent-to-Agent (A2A) communication protocol that is derived from [Google's A2A sample code](https://github.com/google/A2A.git).
 This client is suitable for use in browsers or servers and is available as an easy-to-use NPM package.